 Blessed is he who reads and those who hear the words of the prophecy, and keep the things that are written in it, for the time is at hand.
 (Rev. 1:3, ESV)

 Yet, the setting in which John’s words would be read aloud would most certainly be in a worship setting.
 That is, when the followers of Christ gathered, the church, letters from the Apostles, like those from Paul or Peter, would be read aloud to the people very likely alongside the Scriptures.
-The Scriptures at this time consisted of the Law and the Prophets of the Jewish tradition and those likely in Greek translation.
+The Scriptures at this time consisted of the Law and the Prophets of the Jewish tradition.
+These texts were most likely in Greek translation collectively referred to as the Septuagint.
 Being read alongside the Scriptures, these texts themselves were given or gained in time a similar status to the accepted Scriptures.